MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

                 LoginResult.PlayFabId = LocalUser->GetPlayFabId();
                 LoginResult.SessionTicket = LocalUser->GetSessionTicket();

-                // With `LoginResult` populated, we can now use the PlayFab Marketplace Plug-in APIs
+                // With `LoginResult` populated, we can now use the PlayFab SDK  Plugin APIs
                 // however we wish.
 This state is considered "authenticated".
                 //
                 // This delegate signature functions does not return anything.
 You can pass `LoginResult`